 Tummy Tuck (Abdominoplasty) in Atlanta

-A tummy tuck, also known as an abdominoplasty, removes excess skin and tightens up the underlying muscle, giving you a flatter, firmer, tighter stomach and a thinner waist.
-Georgia Plastic Surgery offers abdominoplasty in the Atlanta area, including full tummy tuck, mini-tummy tuck, and multiple torso contouring procedures for massive weight loss patients (fleur-de-lys, belt lipectomy, and lower body lift).
+A tummy tuck, also known as an abdominoplasty, removes excess fat and skin and tightens up the underlying muscle, giving you a flatter, firmer, tighter stomach and a thinner waist.
+Georgia Plastic Surgery offers abdominoplasty in the Atlanta area, including full tummy tuck, mini-tummy tuck, and multiple torso contouring surgical procedures for massive weight loss patients (fleur-de-lys, belt lipectomy, and lower body lift).
+We provide our tummy tuck (abdominoplasty) service in Atlanta, GA and it's surrounding suburbs, including Cumming, GA.

 During your consultation, Dr. Lincenberg will determine what kind of work should be done on three layers of tissue—the skin, the fat and the muscle.
 Traditional tummy tucks work on all of these layers, but the newer techniques of liposuction, ultrasonic liposuction and endoscopy allow for a truly customized approach to abdominal contouring.
 Dr. Lincenberg will recommend a custom-designed approach for you.